Your money-making expert. Financial journalist, TV and radio personality.

 Gilt funds are an alternative way to invest in gilts (government bonds).
 It’s actually quite easy to invest in individual gilts as we showed here, but many people like to invest in funds of gilts.
-Funds can give you a good spread of different types of gilts in your portfolio but can also potentially take away some of your money in management fees.
+Funds can give you a good spread of different types of gilts in your portfolio but can also potentially cost you a little more in management fees.

 Put simply, gilts are government IOUs, typically sold in units of £100 (the par price) which pay out a set interest rate or ‘coupon’ every year until maturity.
 Gilts are traded on the stock market just like equities, with their price fluctuating above and below the par price according to supply and demand.

-Gilt prices and the Bank of England base rate are tied together – if the base rate falls, gilts rise, and when the base rate rises, sellers will drop gilt prices in an attempt to make them more appealing.
+However, you can sell your gilt bonds on the open market at any time (although you could get a lower price than you paid for them if you do this and you may face additional fees).
+Gilt prices and the Bank of England base rate are inversely tied together.
+If the base rate falls, gilts rise, and when the base rate rises, sellers will drop gilt prices in an attempt to make them more appealing.

 As with shares, you can buy and hold gilts directly.
 Options include both conventional gilts and index-linked gilts which can be bought from the government’s Debt Management Office or through brokers (the secondary market) such as TD Direct Investing.

 The main advantage of buying gilts directly is that you don’t need to pay annual management fees (as you would with a fund).
-There are still trading costs of course but once you’ve given these to the stockbroker there are no more charges to worry about as long as you hold it to maturity.
+There are still trading costs, but once you’ve given these to the stockbroker there are no more charges to worry about as long as you hold it to maturity.

 The other big benefit is that these are fixed-income investments – you know exactly what income you’ll get every year – which makes financial planning much easier.
 Finally, when you pick individual gilts, as opposed to a fund, you do not have to pay capital gains tax.